-In Chapter XII of Book 4 of the Analects, he points out: “Men who act out of self-interest cause great resentment.”
-In Chapter XVI, he goes on to say that “a leader is concerned about what is right,” while “a small-minded man is concerned about what is in his own interest.”
+In 4.12 of the Analects, he points out: “People who act out of self-interest cause great resentment.”
+In 4.16, he goes on to say that “a leader is concerned about what is right,” while “a petty person is concerned about what is in their own interest.”
 If everyone focused on working for the common good rather than lining their own pockets, society would function a lot more smoothly and the world would be a better place to live in.

 As a result of his criticisms of the profit motive, Confucius has been blamed by many commentators for creating such a strong antipathy towards business that he was responsible for holding back China’s economic development and thus rendering the nation unprepared to resist the domination of the Western imperialist powers during the nineteenth and twentieth centuries.